Cos dEstournel Château 1a

 Cos d'Estournel 2006 93p

 Tasted twice - last time in June 2022.
 Consistent notes.
 78% C. Sauvignon + 20% Merlot + 2% P. Verdot.
-There is a rare inclusion of Petit Verdot in the blend.
+Petit Verdot is a rare inclusion in the blend.
 Damp and humid weather conditions in Bordeaux and Cabernet Sauvignon came through these much better than Merlot.
 Cos is the typical Cabernet Sauvignon wine with power, a strong backbone, minerality, acidity, vibrancy, big tannin, and a meaty finish.
 It’s still very youthful and needs a couple of decades to mature.

 Cos d'Estournel 2005 98+p

-Tasted in November 2017.
+I tasted it in November 2017.
 78% C.Sauvignon + 19% Merlot + 3% C.Franc.
-Creamy wine, sweet and fat on the nose and palate.
-Extraordinary complexity and sophisticated touch.
-Exceptional balance and length.
+It's a creamy wine, sweet and fat on the nose and palate.
+It has extraordinary complexity and a sophisticated touch.
+It also has exceptional balance and length.
 It's just stunning wine and gives a 2009 run for the money!

 2017d